-Where to Stay in Ljubljana 2023 – 6 Best Areas
+Where to Stay in Ljubljana: 6 Best Areas

 Where to stay in Ljubljana first time?
-In this guide, we will be looking at the best areas to stay in Ljubljana for first-time tourists (include video and map), and the best hotels to sleep in Ljubljana for all budget travelers.
+In this guide, we will be looking at the best areas to stay in Ljubljana for first-time tourists (include video and map), and the best hotels for all budgets.

 Rarely included on people’s travel bucket lists, the Slovenian capital is a wildly underappreciated gem.
 The lively university town is a hub of arts and culture, full of history, tradition, and first-class hospitality.
 From its charming Old Town to its edgier urban districts, Ljubljana is definitely well worth a visit.